The Clam Chair: The Design Mystery Behind a Danish Icon

 Written by Niklas Søgaard the

-The ever-popular Clam Chair has been the most mysterious piece of furniture on the Danish furniture market for a long time - because who drew the lines on this fine piece of work?
-It has been attributed to Danish architect Philip Arctander, but on very weak evidence and without any real documentation.
-That's why two design enthusiasts decided to delve into the story, which is now published here for the first time.
-The two enthusiasts are the German journalist and furniture historian Oliver Fischer (@facesofdanishmodern) and American Zephyr Renner (@zephyrleifrenner), who has studied Danish furniture for years.
+The ever-popular Clam Chair has long been one of the most mysterious pieces of furniture on the Danish market—who is the true designer behind this remarkable piece?
+While it has often been attributed to Danish architect Philip Arctander, this claim is based on weak evidence and lacks substantial documentation.
+In light of this, two design enthusiasts set out to explore the origins of the chair, and their findings are published here for the first time.
+The duo consists of German journalist and furniture historian Oliver Fischer (@facesofdanishmodern) and American Zephyr Renner (@zephyrleifrenner), who has dedicated years to studying Danish furniture.

-With its club-shaped legs, rounded armrests and unique seat shape, the Clam Chair stands out from the crowd of its contemporaries, which are more rooted in Danish furniture history.
-The Clam Chair brought something new to the table.
-Some call it cute and others naive, but everyone agrees that its unique design has made it a sought-after and costly item on the vintage market.
-And that alone gives the chair an aura of mystery.
-For years, collectors have spent large sums on the chair and asked themselves: Who designed and crafted this wonderful chair in the first place?
+With its club-shaped legs, rounded armrests, and distinctive seat design, the Clam Chair truly stands out among its contemporaries, which are more firmly rooted in Danish furniture history.
+The Clam Chair introduced a fresh perspective to the design landscape.
+Some describe it as cute, while others consider it naive, but all agree that its unique aesthetics have made it a highly sought-after and valuable piece on the vintage market.
+This allure contributes to its enigmatic status.
+For years, collectors have invested significant sums in acquiring the chair, often pondering the question: Who originally designed and crafted this remarkable piece?

-When the clam first came to the attention of the design market in the mid-nineties, several theories were presented concerning its creator.
-First, Viggo Boesen (1907-1985) was speculated to be the man behind it, then a certain Martin Olsen, and finally, in 2013, the design world agreed that the chair must have been designed by architect Philip Arctander (1916-1994) and produced by Nordisk Staal- og Møbel Central.
-Today, we can conclude that this is incorrect.
-We are now convinced that the creator of this unique chair was someone else: the Danish upholsterer, designer and furniture manufacturer Arnold Madsen (1907-1989).
+When the Clam Chair first captured the attention of the design market in the mid-nineties, several theories emerged regarding its creator.
+Initially, Viggo Boesen (1907-1985) was speculated to be the designer, followed by a certain Martin Olsen.
+Eventually, in 2013, the design community reached a consensus that the chair was created by architect Philip Arctander (1916-1994) and produced by Nordisk Staal- og Møbel Central.
+However, we can now conclude that this attribution is incorrect.
+We are now convinced that the true creator of this unique chair was the Danish upholsterer, designer, and furniture manufacturer Arnold Madsen (1907-1989).

 Arnold Madsen, Clam Chair, Muslingestol

-The evidence for this is rather overwhelming.
-First of all, there are three reliable witnesses who unanimously confirm that Arnold Madsen is the designer: Johna Madsen (daughter of Arnold Madsen), Flemming Schubell (son of Henry Schubell, Madsen's business partner) and Ole Christian Hassing (son of Sigurd Hassing, Vik & Blindheim's sales agent).
-Based on their descriptions and documentation, which essentially coincide, we can conclude that the history of the Clam Chair needs to be completely reconstructed.
+The evidence for this is quite compelling.
+First and foremost, there are three reliable witnesses who unanimously confirm that Arnold Madsen is the designer: Johna Madsen (daughter of Arnold Madsen), Flemming Schubell (son of Henry Schubell, Madsen's business partner), and Ole Christian Hassing (son of Sigurd Hassing, Vik & Blindheim's sales agent).
+Based on their descriptions and documentation, which essentially align, it is clear that the history of the Clam Chair needs to be completely reconstructed.

 Johna Madsen, daughter of Arnold Madsen

-Born in 1943, Johna grew up with the story of Madsen & Schubell's business adventures - and not least with the story of the Clam Chair.
-She has no memory of the creation of the chair, as she was only one year old when it was designed.
-However, what she does remember is that she grew up with the chair in the Madsen home, which was there throughout her childhood, and other family members also had a copy.
-Among them her uncle, which Arnold Madsen gifted him.
+Born in 1943, Johna grew up hearing stories about Madsen & Schubell's business ventures, particularly the story of the Clam Chair.
+Although she has no memory of the chair's creation, as she was only one year old when it was designed, she does recall growing up with the chair in the Madsen home, where it remained throughout her childhood.
+Other family members also had copies, including her uncle, to whom Arnold Madsen gifted a chair.

-She recalls visiting her father in the basement workshop in Gothersgade in the heart of Copenhagen, where Arnold himself was carpentering and upholstering the small production of the chair.
-The chair played a major role for him.
-Because it was a chair that set everything in motion for Madsen & Schubell.
+She recalls visiting her father in the basement workshop on Gothersgade in the heart of Copenhagen, where Arnold himself was carpentry and upholstering the small production of the chair.
+The chair held significant importance for him, as it was the piece that set everything in motion for Madsen & Schubell.

 Clam Chair, Arnold Madsen, Arctander story

 Until then, Madsen had lived a rather unstable life.
-He emigrated at a young age to America, where he worked as a sailor and unskilled craftsman.
-After his return, he settled in Copenhagen and trained as an upholsterer.
-In the early thirties, he became self-employed and in 1943 he moved into the workshop premises in Gothersgade, where he started renovating furniture for other manufacturers and customers.
-But soon he was working with pencil and paper himself.
+He emigrated at a young age to America, where he worked as a sailor and an unskilled craftsman.
+After returning, he settled in Copenhagen and trained as an upholsterer.
+In the early thirties, he became self-employed, and in 1943, he moved into the workshop premises on Gothersgade, where he began renovating furniture for other manufacturers and customers.
+However, it wasn’t long before he started working with pencil and paper himself.

 Flemming Schubell, son of Henry Schubell

-"My father was an experienced carpenter and worked as a foreman at the renowned furniture company Winther & Winding", says Flemming.
-"One day, an upholsterer showed up with a plaster seat that he needed help making a frame for.
-He had been around town asking the many cabinetmakers, but they had all turned him down.”
+"My father was an experienced carpenter and worked as a foreman at the renowned furniture company Winther & Winding," says Flemming.
+"One day, an upholsterer came in with a plaster seat that he needed help making a frame for.
+He had been around town asking various cabinetmakers, but they had all turned him down."

 "The chair was a clam.
-My father quickly concluded that making such a frame would be challenging - but not impossible.
-The proposed back construction was so weak that a traditional joint wouldn't be able to withstand the load.
-So Henry developed a special joint that did not require the backrest to be connected directly to the seat.
-However, it was so complicated to make with a bandsaw that no one wanted to do it.
-So Henry made these privately and the frame itself was made by Winther & Winding", Flemming explains.
-Arnold Madsen and Henry Schubell saw a potential in a collaboration and shortly after their first meeting, Henry Schubell was offered a partnership, which he accepted
+My father quickly realized that making such a frame would be challenging—but not impossible.
+The proposed back construction was so weak that a traditional joint wouldn't withstand the load.
+So, Henry developed a special joint that did not require the backrest to be connected directly to the seat.
+However, it was so complicated to make with a bandsaw that no one wanted to tackle it.
+So, Henry made these privately, while the frame itself was produced by Winther & Winding," Flemming explains.
+Arnold Madsen and Henry Schubell recognized the potential for collaboration, and shortly after their first meeting, Henry Schubell was offered a partnership, which he accepted.

 Ole Christian Hassing, son of Sigurd Hassing

-In 1945, the production of the Clam Chair began in earnest for the new furniture company Madsen & Schubell.
-And they got off to a terrific start.
-This can be seen, among other things, by the fact that many well-known stores had Madsen & Schubell's designs in their assortment.
-The largest furniture store of the time, Illums Bolighus, was one of them, as were Nordisk Staal and Møbel Central.
-The latter has for years been attributed as the manufacturer of the chair, which is incorrect.
-It was a dealer of the chair.
+In 1945, the production of the Clam Chair began in earnest for the new furniture company Madsen & Schubell, and they got off to a terrific start.
+This is evident from the fact that many well-known stores included Madsen & Schubell's designs in their assortments.
+The largest furniture store of the time, Illums Bolighus, was one of them, along with Nordisk Staal and Møbel Central.
+The latter has long been incorrectly attributed as the manufacturer of the chair; in reality, it was a dealer of the chair.

-A few years later, Madsen & Schubell even expanded their business to the growing international market and in 1953, at the large furniture fair in Fredericia, they met the Norwegian representative Sigurd Hassing, who worked for the large Norwegian furniture company Vik & Blindheim.
-Hassing saw a great sales potential in the chair and entered into a license agreement with Madsen & Schubell, which allowed the Norwegian manufacturer to produce their designs in Norway - including the Clam Chair.
+A few years later, Madsen & Schubell expanded their business into the growing international market.
+In 1953, at the large furniture fair in Fredericia, they met the Norwegian representative Sigurd Hassing, who worked for the prominent Norwegian furniture company Vik & Blindheim.
+Hassing recognized the significant sales potential of the chair and entered into a license agreement with Madsen & Schubell, allowing the Norwegian manufacturer to produce their designs in Norway, including the Clam Chair.

-Hassing's son, Ole Christian, recalls: "My father had to convince Arnold and Henry of the potential of the collaboration, which eventually succeeded.
-And our family became friends.
+Hassing's son, Ole Christian, recalls: "My father had to convince Arnold and Henry of the potential of the collaboration, which eventually succeeded, leading to a lasting friendship between our families.
 There was a long business relationship between my father and Madsen.
-It was never a secret that Arnold Madsen was the designer behind it, but he had no need to put his name on it.
-After all, he was not a recognised and trained architect”.
+It was never a secret that Arnold Madsen was the designer behind the chair, but he had no need to put his name on it.
+After all, he was not a recognized and trained architect."

-Madsen & Schubell ceased the production of the chair at their Copenhagen workshop around 1953, although the chair continued to be produced by Vik & Blindheim in Norway.
-A 1958 catalog from Vik & Blindheim shows the chair along with three other models that are undoubtedly from Madsen & Schubell's workshop.
-From this period there is also an advertisement that Vik & Blindheim placed in the magazine 'Møbelfabrikanten'.
-In this advertisement there are four chairs, three of which are unquestionably Madsen & Schubell chairs.
-Can any other possible explanation be given for the fact that these four chairs belong together because they all originate from the same place?
+Madsen & Schubell ceased production of the chair at their Copenhagen workshop around 1953, although the chair continued to be manufactured by Vik & Blindheim in Norway.
+A 1958 catalog from Vik & Blindheim features the chair alongside three other models that are undoubtedly from Madsen & Schubell's workshop.
+Additionally, there is an advertisement from this period that Vik & Blindheim placed in the magazine *Møbelfabrikanten*.
+In this advertisement, four chairs are displayed, three of which are unquestionably Madsen & Schubell designs.
+Is there any other possible explanation for the fact that these four chairs belong together, as they all originate from the same source?

 Clam Chair, Arnold Madsen, Arctander storyAd credit: @arkivalium.

-There are no construction drawings of the Clam Chair - and for good reason.
-As an upholsterer, Arnold Madsen had not learned to make technical drawings.
-As his daughter Johna says: "He did a lot of tinkering and always shaped his models with his hands.
-He was not good at sitting and sketching for hours.
-He made the first model of the Clam Chair out of plaster, which was the model he used to hunt for a cabinetmaker".
-Unfortunately, it no longer exists today, but Flemming Schubell, who himself joined the workshop as a cabinetmaker in 1958, confirms that it remained in the workshop for many years as a nice reminder of the founding of the company.
+There are no construction drawings of the Clam Chair—and for good reason.
+As an upholsterer, Arnold Madsen had not learned to create technical drawings.
+As his daughter Johna explains, "He did a lot of tinkering and always shaped his models by hand.
+He wasn’t good at sitting down and sketching for hours.
+He made the first model of the Clam Chair out of plaster, which was the model he used to approach a cabinetmaker."
+Unfortunately, this model no longer exists, but Flemming Schubell, who joined the workshop as a cabinetmaker in 1958, confirms that it remained in the workshop for many years as a cherished reminder of the company's founding.

-And there are likewise valid reasons for the lack of Madsen & Schubell advertisements; they did not sell their furniture directly to the customer.
-As previously described, Madsen worked with selected furniture dealers.
-They had carefully selected one dealer in each major city in Denmark, except Copenhagen, where there were several dealers who were allowed to sell Madsen & Schubell's designs.
-Like Illums Bolighus and Bovirke, these retailers advertised with their own business and name - and not their suppliers', which Madsen & Schubell was.
-There was an unwritten rule that furniture sold through a dealer could not be stamped by the manufacturer.
-This also applied to Madsen & Schubell's furniture.
+There are also valid reasons for the absence of Madsen & Schubell advertisements; they did not sell their furniture directly to customers.
+As mentioned earlier, Madsen worked with selected furniture dealers.
+They carefully chose one dealer in each major city in Denmark, except for Copenhagen, where multiple dealers were permitted to sell Madsen & Schubell's designs.
+Retailers like Illums Bolighus and Bovirke advertised under their own business names, not their suppliers', which included Madsen & Schubell.
+There was an unwritten rule that furniture sold through a dealer could not be stamped by the manufacturer, and this policy also applied to Madsen & Schubell's furniture.

 But there is other substantial evidence.
-Among them is a song written by Madsen & Schubell employees in January 1957 on the occasion of Arnold Madsen's 50th birthday:
+Among this is a song written by Madsen & Schubell employees in January 1957 to celebrate Arnold Madsen's 50th birthday:

 Arnold Madsen, Clam Chair, song text